fbpx

 CoreDAO

-I enjoyed my time at Core, it was great, the pay was good and I had a decent RTU plan of about $50k to be vested in 4 years.
+I enjoyed my time at Core, it was great, the pay was decent and I had a decent RTU plan of about $50k to be vested in 4 years.
 I did an amazing job and the community loved me, so much so I still get messages saying they miss my leadership in the ecosystem.
-I had so many wins here, its probably where I did my best work
+I had so many wins here

-My only concern with Core somewhere in between was that the business & revenue model was vague; it wasn’t clear how Core was going to sustain itself if the bear market hit.
-It appears that the Bitcoin staking yield came at the expense of the Core token holders.
+My only concern with Core somewhere in between was that the business & revenue model was confusing; it wasn’t clear how Core was going to sustain itself if the bear market hit.
+It appeared that the Bitcoin staking yield came at the expense of the Core token holders.
 I had a call with leadership, but I got vague answers.
-Core informed me about my next career move.
-The organisation needs to have a clear path to revenue generation or I risk being laid off if the market tanks
+This isn’t an issue particular to Core only, most L1s, L2s barely generate revenue but I had more expectations from the team

 Looking back at these roles, there are patterns.
 Some places accelerated me, others drained me.
 Some rewarded competence, others punished independent thinking.
 Some were aligned with where the market was going, others were busy building castles on sand.